The ‘Great British Baking Show’ Trailer For Season 10 Is Out And Cookie Monster Makes A Cameo

-The Great British Baking Show, or The Great British Bake Off as it’s called across the pond is about to launch Season 10, and the new trailer is out on YouTube.
+The Great British Baking Show, or The Great British Bake Off as it’s called across the pond, is about to launch Season 10, and the new trailer is out on YouTube.

-Vulture is reporting that the tent will be full of new contestants soon, and while there is not yet a date when U.S. viewers will be able to tune in, we can announce that the quartet of Noel Fielding, Paul Hollywood, Sandi Toksvig and Prue Leith will all return to bring their supportive best to the amateur bakers from all across Great Britain.
+Vulture is reporting that the tent will be full of new contestants soon, and while there is not yet a date when U.S. viewers will be able to tune in, we can announce that the quartet of Noel Fielding, Paul Hollywood, Sandi Toksvig, and Prue Leith will all return to bring their supportive best to the amateur bakers from all across Great Britain.

 In the trailer, set to the song “All Together Now,” many different kinds of treats are on display, with Cookie Monster on Sesame Street showing off his beloved chocolate chip treats.